konomissira/order_courier_management_system_app/README.md

-# DE-NAT3 Mini Project (Application for Coffee Shop):
+# Full-Stack Application for Coffee Shop:

 A simple command-line application designed to manage products, couriers, and customer orders.
 The application provides an intuitive interface for users to create, update, view, and delete entries for products, couriers, and orders.